ROCm/rccl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] _List here_

 ## Approval Checklist
-- [ ] PR Buddy: Test functionality
+- [ ] Ensure above details are appropriately filled
-- [ ] PR Buddy: Test performance
+- [ ] Ensure relevant internal documentation has been updated
-- [ ] PR Buddy: Verify accurate documentation by testing listed steps
+- [ ] Verify appropriate developer testing was done
-- [ ] Ensure checklist criteria are met
-- [ ] Ensure CI passes
+- [ ] Verify relevant CI is passing, if necessary
-- [ ] Verify test coverage has been added
+- [ ] Verify test coverage has been added, if necessary
-- [ ] Verify the CHANGELOG has been updated with a summary of the feature
+- [ ] Verify the CHANGELOG has been updated, if necessary